XanaduAI/strawberryfields/doc/development/research.rst

 External resources
 ------------------

-In addition to the notebooks in the gallery, below are some external web resources that use or highlight Strawberry Fields.
+Below are some external web resources that use or highlight Strawberry Fields.

 ..
 Add your external blog post/application/GitHub page below!